sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 .. _Discussions on Mobile Apps:

 ***************************************
-Discussions on the edX Mobile Apps
+Discussions in the edX Mobile Apps
 ***************************************

-Learners can participate in course discussions on the edX mobile apps as they do on the site, but there are some differences in the actions that moderators can take in discussions on the mobile apps.
+Learners can participate in course discussions using the edX mobile apps as they do on the edX site, but there are some differences in the actions that moderators can take in discussions using the mobile apps.
+To perform moderation or administrative tasks for your course discussions, edX recommends that you work in a web browser.

+* When learners access courses using the edX mobile apps, content-specific discussion topics cannot currently be viewed "inline" as part of the course content, although they can be viewed along with course-wide discussions on the **Discussion** page.

+* The following actions are not supported on the edX mobile apps.
+  * Pinning posts
+  * Marking questions as answered
+  * Endorsing discussions
+  * Closing discussions or posts

 .. include:: ../../../links/links.rst